enzoritto/swave/README.md

 # Getting Started

-Use the [npm](https://www.npmjs.com/) package manager to install Awesome Band before running it localy.
+Use the [npm](https://www.npmjs.com/) package manager to install the project before running it localy.
 ```bash
 npm install
 ```